 However, those recommendations don’t help much in terms of what you as a consumer can do.
 Here are some ideas on promoting food safety on a public health level:

-Food Poisoning Is Painful but Preventable
+Food Poisoning Is Painful But Can Be Prevented

 This article just gave you a lot of information, but one of the most important takeaways is that in many cases, foodborne illnesses are completely preventable.
 It is important to educate yourself and others about food safety and be aware of what food you eat and how to prepare it.

-So next time you make dinner, go to a restaurant, or even grab a snack from the fridge, make sure what you choose to eat is not just nutritious, but safe.
+So next time you make dinner, go to a restaurant or even grab a snack from the fridge, make sure what you choose to eat is not just nutritious, but safe.
 And if you’re not sure, think about what you learned in this article.
-Knowledge is power, and hopefully the knowledge here will help you make great choices and keep you and your family as healthy and happy as possible.
+Knowledge is power, and hopefully, the knowledge here will help you make great choices and keep you and your family as healthy and happy as possible.